faizalrf/documentation/Xpand-10.5-ES.md

   1 row in set (0.000 sec)
   ```

-The Binary Log File & Position are identical but the GTID are different since each of the servers have their own `server_id` and `domain_id`
+The Binary Log File & Position are identical but the GTID is different since each of the servers have their own `server_id` and `domain_id`

 Now we can set the Star Schema up, it means, all the nodes must replicate from all the other nodes.
 Since we have 3 nodes, when we do `SHOW SLAVE STATUS\G` on all the nodes, all the nodes must report 2 Replica